Goa: Ravi Naik resigns as Cong MLA, party's strength in House reduces to 3 | Politics

 In the 2017 state Assembly polls, the Congress had emerged as the single largest party by winning 17 seats.
 However, the BJP, which had won 13 seats, forged an alliance with some regional outfits and independents to form government in the coastal state.

+The Ponda block committee, during a meeting held to shortlist the candidate from the constituency for the forthcoming, had not mentioned Naik's name, he said.

+“Naik was not even considered as the party's candidate for the next election,” he added.

-Since then, a number of Congress MLAs quit the party and joined the BJP.
+Since the 2017 state Assembly polls, a number of Congress MLAs quit the party and joined the BJP.

 Soon after Rane's exit, two more Congress MLAs - Subhash Shirodkar (who represented Shiroda seat) and Dayanand Sopte (Mandrem) - left the party to join the BJP.
 Both of them later won the by-elections held in May 2019.